CeiteachH/Simon-Memory-Game/README.md

 activated	by	the	device.
 A	round	in	the	game	consists	of	the	device	lighting	up	one	or	more	buttons in	a	random	order,	after	which	the	player	must	reproduce	that	order	by	pressing	the	buttons.
 As	the game	progresses,	the	number	of	buttons	to	be	pressed	increases.
-(Created as a Html, CSS Javascript web app)
+(Created as a Html, CSS, Javascript web app)

 ![SimonMemoryGame](https://github.com/user-attachments/assets/23a87153-6622-4801-89e9-0935c2f19d7d)